Frequently Asked Questions

 Q) My sample is coloured.
 Can I use CHEMetrics test kits?

-A) Slightly turbid or coloured samples can be analyzed using the instrumental test kits.
+A) Slightly turbid or coloured samples can be analysed using the instrumental test kits.
 Visual test kits can sometimes be used, especially when analyte concentration approaches the high end of the test range.

 Also see the “Dilutions” section above.